Dr. Gundry is what some might call a pesto aficionado – you know, a basil buff. A pesto-loving enthusiast. A flavor fanatic.

-If you’ve read my new book, The Plant Paradox, you know I use pesto in a lot of my recipes.
+If you’ve his new book, you know pesto shows up in a lot of the recipes.
 Why?
 Well, for two major reasons.

 - Pesto is delicious.
 It adds amazing, aromatic flavor to virtually any dish.

 - It happens to be the perfect food.
 That’s because pesto combines two of the healthiest ingredients on the planet – olive oil and basil.

 EVOO – Extra Virgin Olive Oil

 Now, olive oil has been a favorite food for centuries because of its nutty, peppery, buttery, and deliciously bitter taste.
 But, extra virgin olive oil is also one of the best superfoods around.

 A superfood is any natural food that contains –

 Extra virgin olive oil fits the bill because it’s full of essential vitamins and minerals – like vitamin K and vitamin E. It’s also rich in iron, sodium, calcium, and potassium.